zearp/Nucintosh/README.md

   - NVMeFix
   - CPUFriend
   - itlwm + Black80211-Catalina
-  - XHCI-unsupported and FakePCIID (needed for proper usb/hdmi)
+  - FakePCIID (without this audio over hdmi only works when re-plugging the cable)
   - IntelBluetoothFirmware (unstable, see Intel section below)

 ### How to install